In 2004,the NSW Court of Criminal Appeal handed down a guideline judgement concerning high range drink driving.

 f.
 How many people were put at risk by their driving

 4. Where the moral culpability of a first high range PCA offender is increased by more than one factor, generally a prison sentence or suspended prison sentence is most appropriate.
-A section 9 or section 10 order is extremely unlikely to be appropriate in this situation.
+A section 9 or non conviction order is extremely unlikely to be appropriate in this situation.

 5. Where the moral culpability of a second or subsequent high range PCA offender is increased, the most appropriate penalty is imprisonment.